Sponsored Project Administration - SPA

 - associations and corporations

-short phrases to search the entire text of the SPIN opportunity
+phrases to search the entire text of the SPIN opportunity record.

-screen.
-If the upper right hand corner of the resulting
+of the screen.
+If the upper right hand corner of the

 - For easy instructions click on the ? box for Keyword Search Help.
 The grid below summarizes how you can enter multiple terms.